tank-bohr/bookish_spork/README.md

 * You can use external http server like [httpbin](https://httpbin.org/) (hackney approach)

-* You can mock your http client library (elixir approach)
+* You can mock your http client library

 * Also you can run an http-server within your application on your localhost on a particualr port